Email Privacy Changes with Apple iOS 15

 - Engagement: Clicks are the most accurate (though not perfect) metric for identifying your most engaged subscribers, but only measuring clicks leaves some engagement data on the table, as opens still have worth.
 A calculation where clicks are weighted more heavily, but opens are still taken into consideration (even if they’re not completely accurate), will be key.

 - When testing, there are more reasons to not use opens as a determining metric: If the primary goal of your email is to drive a key action — whether it’s clicks to your website, purchases, registrations, or scans — that key action should determine the winner of a given test.
 Even if you’re subject line testing, the winning subject line should be the one that drove your key action, especially because opens are now less accurate.

-- Gather first party data when possible: More email clients could potentially follow suit with privacy protections.
-And with Google blocking third party cookies starting in 2022, it’s vital for senders to establish their own first party data on their subscribers.
+- Gather first-party data when possible: In time, more email clients may introduce privacy protections.
+And with Google blocking third-party cookies starting in 2023, it’s vital for senders to establish their own first-party data on subscribers.

 - Not a Newsletter: A Monthly Guide to Sending Better Emails